 If the soil is dry, the area should be lightly irrigated after application.
 Broadcast ant killer is spread using a standard drop spreader, while indoor sprays are applied to gaps and cracks that ants use to enter the home.

 Q. Are fire ant killers safe around vegetables and pets?

 Most fire ant killers are toxic to animals and humans and are therefore not safe around vegetables or pets.
-There are some eco-friendly pesticides that are safe for use around pets and humans.
+Some eco-friendly pesticides are safe for use around pets and humans.